midhunhk/midhunhk.github.io/_posts/2021-04-22-two-projects.md

 ## Two: [Ae App Labs](https://ae-app-labs.github.io/)
 I work on some of my Open Source projects, and tutorials under the Organization Ae App Labs.
 There was a static placeholder site hosted on Github Pages for it.
 Ever since I learnt about [Svelte](https://svelte.dev/) back in 2020, I wanted to apply it on a love project.
 I fell in love with the simplicity and you should check it out too.
 ![AE App labs](/public/images/2021/04/23/app_labs.jpg)
 Back in December 2020, I began the long process of redesigning the organization website into [Sapper](https://sapper.svelte.dev/) (An application framework powered by Svelte).
-There were a number of design revisions, development and features that were added in a span of 3-4 months until the site was completed.
+There were a number of design revisions, development and features that were added in a span of <em>3-4 months</em> until the site was completed.

 Do check it out for more details on some Open Source Projects, Case Studies and Tutorials!